trashvin/python-gamedev-2021/README.md

 - #### Day 10: Finalizing and packaging your game.

   Start distributing your game.
 Learn how to package your games for easy installation and distribution.
 Bonus lesson : adding CI/CD to your GitHub repo.

+## Setting up your dev environment.

+We will be using virtual environment.

 <hr/>